ECONOMIC DEVELOPMENT ADMINISTRATION

 HOW TO APPLY

-For further assistance in completing the application, please contact SNMEDD at (575) 624-6131 or the EDA Representative for the State of New Mexico.
+For assistance in completing an application, please contact Dora Batista, Executive Director, at (575) 624-6131 or the EDA Representative for the State of New Mexico.

 EDA Contact